 With Peony’s Agnes, who was telling me the unique story of the Astier de Villatte candles.

 Jill Timms, the creative force behind Peony – and myself.
-The Ruby Slipper blog has an exclusive interview coming up with Jill in the near future!
+The Ruby Assembly blog has an exclusive interview coming up with Jill in the near future!

 Something to remember the night by… a luxurious Peony goodie- bag with a sample of Black Jade, beautiful Cire Trudon candle in Mademoiselle de la Valliere, Rose-flavoured l’Abbye de Flavigny pastilles and Aesop treats too.